 Hospitals handle emergencies around the clock, so it’s only logical that they would be a magnet for crises.

 Any organization could experience a crisis, either generated internally by elements you thought you controlled, or by external factors such as market conditions.
-Some institutions, however, are more prone: airlines, financial companies, cybersecurity firms and hospitals.
+Some institutions, however, are more prone: airlines, financial companies, cybersecurity firms, educational institutions and hospitals.

 A hospital crisis could range from the relatively mundane, such as a nurses’ strike, to a major catastrophe such as the hurricanes that hit New Orleans and Houston, flooding hospitals and forcing severely ill patients to move to higher ground.
-Other likely sources are infection, due to the density of people and their exposure to common areas, and cybersecurity issues threatening the protection of patient privacy.
+Other likely sources are infection, due to the density of people and their exposure to common areas, inappropriate or criminal employee behavior, and cybersecurity issues threatening the protection of patient privacy.

 Plan for the inevitable crisis to come